vguer/MrRobogersNeighborhood/README.md

   * Input: 135
   * Output: "Please enter a number from 1 to 100"

-**Behavior**: The program will return a range from 0 to the inputted number.
-  * Input: 4
-  * Output: "0, 1, 2, 3"

 **Behavior**: The program returns "Beep!" when a 1 is inputted.
   * Input: 1
   * Output: "Beep!"